TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 into a new response.
 The PSR-18 HTTP client interface is used to perform the external HTTP request.
 The PSR-17 Request Factory Interface is used to create the HTTP request that the PSR-18 HTTP Client expects.
 The PSR-7 Response Factory is then used to create a new response to be returned to the user.
-All off these interface implementations are injected as constructor dependencies:
+All of these interface implementations are injected as constructor dependencies:

 .. code-block:: php